Skip to Content

 Depending on the vehicle and the type of service needed, a 100,000-mile service can cost anywhere from $224 to $323.
 Ford recommends keeping up with scheduled maintenance.
 These services will keep your car running in peak condition and preserve your factory warranty.
 You can check your vehicle’s maintenance schedule online or in your owner’s manual.

-READ ALSO: What Class is a Truck Driver's License?
+READ ALSO: What is Truck Abandonment?

 The service will include an oil change, as well as an inspection of your vehicle’s undercarriage for rust or other damage.
 Moving parts like seat hinges and door hinges should also be lubricated.
 Additionally, rubber hoses such as the coolant and oil lines, vacuum hoses, and fuel lines should be examined.